Keyboard shortcuts

 • LLM SEO for answer-engine retrieval (structured Q&A, clear entities, source citations)

-Guardrail: do not publish thin or unverifiable generated pages at scale.
-E5 E6
+Guardrail: do not publish thin or unverifiable generated pages at scale; validate against current search-update cadence, not static historical assumptions.
+E6 E91

 2) Embedded Distribution via APIs/Partners